MaximePie/Flashcardstorm/test-evidence.md

 ## Try to memorize a question while having a score SUPERIOR THAN the threshold
 Expected : The User_Question is well memorized

+## Expected : 1 question scheduled for in 1 day
+Unwanted : 1 question scheduled for in 3 day

 ## Expected : 1 question for in 3 days but not memorzed

 Unwanted : 1 question for the next day but memorized